Overview of the Landlord-Tenant Laws in Michigan

 By mousa

-The relationship between landlords and tenants, just like in most states, is governed by Michigan rental laws.
-Specifically, it’s tightly regulated by Public Act 348 of 1972, which outlines both sides’ responsibilities.
+The relationship between landlords and tenants, just like in most states, is governed by Michigan landlord-tenant law.
+Specifically, it's tightly regulated by Public Act 348 of 1972, which outlines the responsibilities of both sides.

 Required Landlord Disclosures in Michigan

 Landlords must disclose certain information to tenants, according to Michigan law.
-The following are the disclosures:
+Here is a rundown of these disclosures.

 A landlord must state all deposits and nonrefundable fees in writing.
 The lease or rental agreement must state the fees and explain their purposes.